 As a new mom, the reality is that most days your go-to look will consist of throwing on the same ol’ pair of leggings and tossing your hair into a messy mom bun.
-No judgment — your priorities are way different now as you navigate motherhood (don’t worry, it truly does get easier).
+No judgment — your priorities are way different now as you navigate motherhood (do not worry, it truly does get easier).
 But there will eventually be a day where you want to feel a little more put-together.
-Whether you’re returning back to work after your maternity leave, having your first post-baby date night with your partner, or you simply miss having your “me time,” these beauty hacks will help you feel more confident in your skin.
-And since — real talk — your sleep-deprived mommy brain isn’t about to spend forever on a whole routine, these hacks are equally about saving time as they are about making you feel good!
+Whether you are returning back to work after your maternity leave, having your first post-baby date night with your partner, or you simply miss having your “me time,” these beauty hacks will help you feel more confident in your skin.
+And since — real talk — your sleep-deprived mommy brain is not about to spend forever on a whole routine, these hacks are equally about saving time as they are about making you feel good!

 Sleep in braids.

 If you are lucky enough to get a hot shower in and you do wash your hair, your baby will need you before you even think about picking up the blow-dryer.
 Find a styling product like OUAI Air Dry Foam that you work through damp hair and bring out the best of your natural texture.

 Use gentle dry shampoo.

 You will manage to cut down on your getting-ready time so you can soak in more baby snuggles.
 Hint: A gentle dry shampoo (like Drybar Detox Dry Shampoo) will be your best friend and give life to second- or third-day hair.
 Once a week, use Oribe Serene Scalp Exfoliating Scrub to remove any oil and buildup.

 Any good hairstylist will consider your new lifestyle (in addition to your face shape and hair texture) when creating your cut.
 You do not have to resort to a boring “mom bob,” but get a style that is low maintenance (aka will not require trims every two weeks) and looks great when you wash-and-go.